- Digital Vox

 (e) The poverty alleviation and sectoral programmes being implemented by the Central and State Government to improve the quality of life of the people living below poverty line in Karnataka?

-MINISTER OF STATE FOR PLANNING, PARLIAMENTARY AFFAIRS, SCIENCE & TECHNOLOGY
+ANSWER MINISTER OF STATE FOR PLANNING, PARLIAMENTARY AFFAIRS, SCIENCE & TECHNOLOGY AND EARTH SCIENCES

 (DR. ASHWANI Kumar)